al9379/FrogEstore/docs/DesignDoc.md

 > and recommendations for further improvements.
 Where relevant, include
 > screenshots from the tool and/or corresponding source code that was flagged._

+If the project were to continue, some design improvements that we would have implemented is better use of branches in github

 ## Testing

 ### Acceptance Testing